zonination/election-history/README.md

 # US Presidential Elections since 1789

-**Note:** This project has been, to the best of my knowledge, double-checked and cross-checked.
-There may still be errors or inaccuracies.
+**Note:** This project has been, to the best of my knowledge, verified to the best of my abilities.
+There may, however, still be errors or inaccuracies.
 If you bump into an inaccuracy, simply open an issue so I can correct as soon as I can.

 ## About